MdelaBrassinne/dats0001-hw1/README.md

 # DATS0001: Homework 1

-See the instructions in `hw1.ipynb`.
+Follow the link sent by email to accept the assignment and then see the instructions in `hw1.ipynb`.